 Household hazardous wastes

 Paint, pesticides, cleaning fluids, solvents, used motor oil and other chemicals should not be disposed of down stormwater pipes.
-Take household hazardous wastes, like used engine oil and leftover paint, to a recycling collection center or dispose of these wastes by using the free Hazmobile service.
+Take household hazardous wastes, like used engine oil and leftover paint, to a recycling collection centre or dispose of these wastes by using the free annual Hazmobile service.

 Bag up pet poo and dispose of it in the trash to prevent harmful bacteria from washing into local waterways.

 Wash your car on the lawn or gravel, not your driveway.
 This allows the ground to neutralise the soap and grime from your car rather than sending it directly to our creeks and streams.
 Use biodegradable or non-toxic soap that is phosphate-free.
 You can also take your car to a commercial car wash where wastewater is either recycled or treated.